janeswh/ca_imaging_analysis/app/install_mac.md

 1. Close the browser window where the app is running, and close the Terminal window.
 2. Go to Docker Desktop, and in the left sidebar, click on Containers.
-3. You should see under “Image” something like roi_analysis_0.1.0 - click on the trash can icon to delete the container.
+3. You should see under “Image” something like ca_imaging_analysis:latest - click on the trash can icon to delete the container.

 ![](https://github.com/janeswh/ca_imaging_analysis/blob/main/app/assets/mac/mac20.png)